cadadr/configuration/Readme.markdown

 complex and personal, and some additional secret stuff is not included, so it won't work reliably.
 Just cherry-pick what you want.

-Lots of files created by other people are included in this repository, most of the time verbatim.
-Any file that does not include a statement for its licence terms is probably written by me, and I hereby put all of them in public domain.

 Installation
 ============